lvgl/lvgl/docs/details/widgets/arc.rst

 exclusively use one or the other of the two methods.
 Mixing the two could result in unintended behavior.

-To make the arc non-adjustable, remove the style of the knob and make make the Widget non-clickable:
+To make the arc non-adjustable, remove the style of the knob and make the Widget non-clickable:

 .. code-block:: c